 If things are bad for new car sales, they’re worse for used cars

-Coronavirus is driving used-car prices way down, and tanking used-car prices are bad news for the automotive industry.
+Cratering used-car prices are a bad sign for the automotive industry.

 The “Manheim Used Vehicle Value Index—a key benchmark for industry pricing—declined about 11%” in the month of April, and is down approximately 10% in 2020.

 Falling prices have a number of ramifications for the automotive industry as a whole.
 Especially considering the used-market has a far larger supply of vehicles than the new-car market.

 As used-car prices slip, it creates downward pressure on new-car prices.
-This, in turn, forces manufacturers to make lucrative financial concessions to balance the playing field, and incentivize consumers to spend the extra cash it takes to purchase a new vehicle versus a previously owned one.
+This forces manufacturers to make financial concessions that incentivize consumers to buy a new car instead of a used one.

 Additionally, the in-house lending units of many automakers will have to write down the value of “contracts that had assumed vehicles would retain greater value.”Concessions and write downs hurt profitability, and lower profitability will extend the timetable for returning to pre-coronavirus earnings.

-But it’s not just new-car makers who’ll hurt due to the used-car price depression.
+But it’s not just new-car makers that will feel the pain due to the used-car price depression.
 Large dealers like AutoNation and Sonic Automotive, rental companies like Hertz, financiers like Ally Financial, and auction providers like Copart will suffer too, as their operations rely heavily on revenue generated from the used-car market.

-To learn more about the current state of the automotive industry, or to better understand the impact COVID-19 is having on car sales, please get your free copy of our latest eBook.
+To learn more about the current state of the automotive industry, or to better understand how coronavirus is hurting the automotive industry, please get your free copy of our latest eBook.